Calgary (provincial electoral district): 1952

-1955 general election
+1955

 1957 by-election

-The October 1957 by-election held on October 2, 1957 was the last election held in the Calgary electoral district before it was officially split in 1959.
+The October 1957 by-election held on October 2, 1957, was the last election held in the Calgary electoral district before it was officially split in 1959.
 This was the first election province wide since Single Transferable Vote was implemented in 1924 that First Past the Post was put to use.
 The changes were implemented in 1956 in An Act Representing Members of the Legislative Assembly.

 The election was called after Progressive Conservative incumbent, Arthur Ryan Smith resigned to run in the 1957 Canadian federal election.

 Five candidates offered themselves in the election.
 Social Credit ran high-profile lawyer Samuel Helman.
 During the campaign Premier Ernest Manning promised to promote Helman to Attorney General as soon as he was elected to the district.
 The Progressive Conservatives ran lawyer Ernest Watkins, who had arrived from England in 1952.
 Rounding out the field was Frank Bodie who ran on a Labor banner.
 Liberal candidate Reginald McCollough and Independent Cliff Harris who was running in the election to protest Alberta's liquor laws in force at the time.

 The election proved to be low turnout with 35% of 117,000 eligible voters casting ballots in the election.
 Advanced turnout was very quiet with just 148 votes being cast.
 Ernest Watkins won with 43% of the vote and held the seat for his party.
 The race turned out to be a primarily two-way race, with the other three candidates finishing well back.